 4. Run the autoinstaller

 We can now run the auto-installer.
 The basic setup contains the following software packages (plus their dependencies of course): Apache2, PHP (versions 5.6 - 8.0), MariaDB, Postfix, Dovecot, Rspamd, BIND, Jailkit, Roundcube, PHPMyAdmin, Mailman, Webalizer, AWStats and GoAccess.
 You can easily choose not to use certain functions or install extra services by passing arguments to the installer.
-You can view all arguments with:
+See Chapter 6 for available command-line options.

 You can now run the script with arguments.
-For example, if you want a normal install with a port range for Passive FTP + unattended-upgrades, run:
+For example, if you want a normal install with Apache web server and a port range for Passive FTP + unattended-upgrades, run:

 wget -O - https://get.ispconfig.org | sh -s --

 The following steps are described in the chapter "Running the auto installer".